Mehmed Rushdi Pasha: First term

-On 24 December 1859, Mutercim Rushdie Pasha was appointed as the Grand Vizir of the Ottoman Empire under Sultan Abdulmecit for the first time.
+On 24 December 1859, Mutercim Rushdie Pasha was appointed the Grand Vizir of the Ottoman Empire under Sultan Abdulmecit for the first time.
 Rushdie Pasha was constantly involved in internal conflicts having to do with the policy of the Ottoman government.
-There was a notable friction between Rushdie Pasha and Mehmed Pasha as well as other officials who wanted to do things differently from Rushdie Pasha.
-This internal drama made it difficult for Rushdie Pasha to hold on to his position of Grand Vizier for very long and was replaced on 28 May 1860.
-This will continue to me a motif in Rushdie Pasha's service; his controversial viewpoints and strong will lead to other short lived terms as the Grand Vizier of the Ottoman Empire.
+There was a notable friction between Rushdie Pasha and Mehmed Pasha, as well as other officials who wanted to do things differently from Rushdie Pasha.
+This internal drama made it difficult for Rushdie Pasha to hold on to his position of Grand Vizier for very long, and he was replaced on 28 May 1860.
+This will continue to be a motif in Rushdie Pasha's service; his controversial viewpoints and strong will lead to other short-lived terms as the Grand Vizier of the Ottoman Empire.
 After his first stressful service as Grand Vizier of the Ottoman Empire, Rushdie Pasha took an excursion to Berlin in 1860.
 Shortly after visiting Berlin, he visited Paris and even toured other European countries.
-In 1861 Rushdie Pasha returned to Istanbul.
+In 1861, Rushdie Pasha returned to Istanbul.